 Dear Friend of the Mission,

-As we quickly move toward the end of 2020, please consider making a special gift to the Mission so that we can give our men the joy and hope of Christmas each and every day throughout the coming New Year.
+As we quickly move toward the end of 2021, please consider making a special gift to the Mission so that we can give our men the joy and hope of Christmas not just at Christmas, but on each and every day throughout the coming New Year.
 Here are several great ways you can help:

 - Give a generous year-end gift of cash.
 God will use your gift to impact and change lives.

 - Some families bless our men by pooling their money and giving a special Christmas gift to the Mission from their family (individual receipts for each donor can still be given).